chrismedrela/docs-guide/docs/writing.md

 6. Describe common use cases.
 If the use cases are long enough, you can turn them into [howtos](doctypes.md#how-tos).

+7. If you can see some product failure, ask the developer to fix it instead of documenting around them.

 Too long sentences
 ------------------